 “You are an avid reader, are you?”
 Mr. Hurst asked.

 “I do love to read, although I do not have access to a large selection of books.”
 Elizabeth smiled.
-“Perhaps I can visit the library later to see if I can find something to read.
+“Perhaps I can visit the library later to see if I can find something diverting.
 I did not bring a book, and I enjoy reading before going to sleep.”

-“Good luck finding something!”
+“Good luck finding something interesting!”
 Mr. Darcy announced as he entered.
-“Bingley, you simply must do something about your lack of books.”
+“Bingley, you simply must address your lack of books.”

 He shook his head.
 “Bingley, what good is having a library filled with books if you do not read them?”